ashutoshmjain/gita/src/bhagvadGitaLanding.md

   </div>
 </div>

-Bhagavad Gita is the first scribed source of `Karmyoga` - first `Smriti` of Vaidik  culture.
-The literal translation of `Smriti` is memory, though the word conveys a larger perspective:
+Bhagavad Gita is the first scribed source of `Karmyoga` - first `Smriti`.
+The general translation of `Smriti` is memory, though the word has a specific focus when used in context of Vaidik culture.

 <div style="padding-left:40px;font-size:0.9em;">

 In the beginning there was `Om` - vibrations of the underlying field.
 Spoken language originated from this source.
 Humans developed exceptional conversations, but everyone had to individually remember the contextual history.

 Then we discovered scribing!
 Given the difficulties of early days, people chose with utmost care what to scribe.
-Only precious information made it to the written form - for preservation - across time and space.
+Only precious information made it to the written form - for offline access and preservation - across time and space.
 The word "scripture" points to something important, and worthy of writing down.

 > Written text, thus,  became the collective memory.
 In Sanskrit, such a collective memory is deemed `Smriti`.
 By virtue of being the collective memory (of our ancestors), it is embedded into all of us, even if we are not aware of it - a deep-seated memory.

+</div>

 Before we learnt writing, critical information was passed on through rigorous recital - not mere "word of mouth".
 Such information was called `Shruti` - communicated through superior and repetitive oration.
 The Sanskrit word later morphed into `Shutri` in Hindi.

-</div>

-Now that it is easier to scribe, and to record audio, we have zettabytes  of information, so much so that it is humanly impossible to scrape through, besides the quality of content is questionable.
-There is a lot of rigor in writing even now, but there is hardly any in choosing what to write.
+Now that it is easier to scribe, and to record audio, we have zettabytes  of information, so much so that it is impossible to scrape through - at least for humans.
+Besides, the quality of content is questionable.
+There is a ton of rigor in writing even now, but there is hardly any in screening what to write.
 Technology has enabled every individual to exercise their wish without seeking consensus - good or bad ? - we don't know !
-But we are sure - looking at the first `Smriti` opens up a profound source of wisdom - it is like finding true signal with in myriad of noises.
+But we are sure that looking at the first `Smriti` opens up a profound source of wisdom - it is like finding true signal with in myriad of noises.

 ---